How to Start a Home Care Business in Texas: A Step-by-Step Guide

 With the right tools, you can spend less time on office work and more time making your Texas home care business the best it can be.

-Try ShiftCare for free
+Try ShiftCare for free.

 How much does it cost to start a home health care business in Texas?

-Costs vary widely in Texas.
-A small, one-person agency might start around $5,000 for basic licensing and setup.
-Larger operations can range from $40,000 to $80,000.
-Franchises may cost $100,000 or more.
+Costs have trended upward.
+A small, home-based agency might start around $8,000 to $12,000 for licensing, initial training, and legal setup.
+Larger operations typically range from $60,000 to $100,000, while major franchises may cost $150,000 or more.

 Are home care businesses profitable in Texas?